ng-select/ng-select/README.md

 }
 ```

-If you are using `ViewEncapsulation`, your should use special `::ng-deep` selector which will prevent scoping for nested selectors.
+If you are using `ViewEncapsulation`, your could use special `::ng-deep` selector which will prevent scoping for nested selectors altough this is more of a workaround and we recommend using solution described above.

 ```css
 .ng-select.custom ::ng-deep .ng-select-container  {